Stumble/sqlc/GUIDE.md

 as this combo.

 # Sqlc (this wicked fork)

+Although using sqlc might increase the productivities, as you no longer need to manually write the boilerplate codes while having cache and telemetries out of the box, it is **NOT** our goal.

+Instead, by adopting to this restricted form, we hope to:

++ Make it extremely easy to see all possible ways to query DB.
+By explicitly listing all of them in the query.sql file, DBAs can examinate query patterns and design indexes wisely.
+In the future, we might even be able to find out possible slow queries in compile time.
++ Force you think twice before creating a new query.
+Some bussiness logics can share the same query, which means higher cache hit ratio.
+Sometimes when there are multiple ways to implement a usecase, choose the one that can reuse existing indexes.

+Sometimes, you might find sqlc too *restrited*, and cannot hold the eager to write a function that builds the
+SQL dynamically based on conditions, **don't**  do it, unless it is a must, which is hardly true.
+In the end of the day, the so-called backend development is more or less about building a data-intensive software, where the most common bottleneck, is that fragile database, which is very costly to scale.

+From another perspective, the time will either be spent on (1) later, when the bussiness grew and the bottleneck was reached, diagnosing the problem and refactoring your database codes, while your customers are disappointed, or (2) before the product is launched, writing queries.

 ## Install

 ```bash
 # cgo must be enabled because: https://github.com/pganalyze/pg_query_go
 git clone https://github.com/Stumble/sqlc.git